Organizational Leadership and Ethics (MSOLE)

 Master of Science in Organizational Leadership and Ethics

 The MS in Organizational Leadership and Ethics is designed to accommodate the busy schedule of working professionals.
 You will focus on one seven-week class at a time, meeting for 3.5 hours each week.
 Students take two seven-week classes each semester, which allows them to finish the MSOLE in two years.

 In the MS in Organizational Leadership and Ethics program, you’ll develop skills in analysis and communication at the individual, group, organizational and multi-organizational levels and study ways to motivate people and carry out organizational change.
+You’ll explore leadership strategies and learn how to help teams and organizations make informed, values-based decisions in day-to-day operations.
+You’ll also examine what it means to be an ethical leader and how to promote those traits in others — helping them recognize that success is driven by who you are as much as by what you do.
 Students are encouraged to share their workplace experiences and perspectives in the classroom and gain insights from each other’s stories and challenges.